keremyldrr/keremyldrr/README.md

 - Currently writing my M.Sc thesis with Prof. Angela Dai at the Technical University of Munich. <br>
-- I love computer vision an my current research interests include 3d/2d object detection, tracking, 3d reconstruction and semantic scene understanding.
+- I love computer vision, my current research interests include 3d/2d object detection, tracking, 3d reconstruction and semantic scene understanding.
 - I am a big Linux and Emacs fan and I love tinkering with my config files on my free time.
-- You can reach out to me @ kerem.yildirir@tum.de
+- You can reach out to me at kerem.yildirir@tum.de
 - For more information about me and my work, feel free to look at my [personal website](https://www.keremyildirir.com)